MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **process_bitness** - Process bitness (32 or 64 bit) for the application to help detect issues specific to device bitness

+- **webview_kernel_version**: The Chromium kernel version of webview on the device to help us detect compatibility issues related to the version of webview.

+- **webview_package_name**: The package name of webview on the device to help us detect compatibility issues related to the version of webview.

+- **webview_package_version**: The package version of webview on the device to help us detect compatibility issues related to the version of webview.

 ## Software setup and inventory data events

 The following are the data subtypes in this category: